 IBPS decides the eligibility criteria for the post of Clerk.
-The institute has elaborated different eligibility conditions as per the nationality selected by candidate.
+The institute has elaborated different eligibility conditions as per the nationality selected by the candidate.
 Here is a brief of the Eligibility Criteria for candidates appearing in IBPS Clerk.

 - The exam comprises of two stages- Preliminary and Main.